jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## string::count
 #
-# Counts the number of occurences of a substring in a string.
+# Counts the number of occurrences of a substring in a string.
 #
 # - $1: **string** _as string_:
 #       the string in which to search